 Political Branding in India is becoming increasingly important as more voters turn to social media to get their news.
-Candidates must create a strong brand that resonates with voters to stand out from the competition.
+Candidates must create a strong brand that resonates with voters to stand out.

 Political Branding for Political Parties

 Political Branding is a process political parties use to create an image for themselves.
-This image should be one voter can connect with and represent the party’s beliefs and values.
-The branding process usually begins with developing a platform, a document outlining the party’s policies and goals.
+This image should be one voters can connect with and represent the party’s beliefs and values.
+Branding usually begins with developing a platform, a document outlining the party’s policies and goals.

 Once the platform is complete, the party can create marketing materials to promote their brand.
 These materials might include billboards, TV ads, or social media content.
 Political parties must keep their Branding consistent across all platforms so voters can quickly identify them.